Conrad Beissel: Ephrata Cloister

 Beissel served as the community's composer as well as its spiritual leader.
 He devised his own system of musical composition intended to simplify the process by relying on pre-determined sequences of "master notes" and "servant notes" to create harmony.
 This was mentioned in Thomas Mann's Doctor Faustus as a precursor to serialism.

 Beissel's colony was noted for its printing facilities.
 After Beissel's death and the disruption of the war years of the American Revolution, the utopian community declined in population.
 Failing to attract sufficient members, its people assimilated into the general Baptist community.

 Veganism

 Beissel was one of the first vegetarians in North America who was motivated by Christian religious belief.
 The entire Ephrata community reportedly abstained from meat eating, which Beissel considered spiritually undesirable.

 Beissel invented a vegan diet for the Ephrata community that excluded all meat, dairy, eggs and honey.
 His diet consisted of buckwheat, cabbage, fruit, green vegetables, potatoes and wheat.

+Death

+He died on July 6, 1768 at the Ephrata Cloister.